mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+# Version 92
+The meta.xml was being packaged in the res folder in wotmod files.
+This is fixed with this version.
+Now its packaged in the root of the files directory where it should be.

 # Version 91:
 This updates the screen capturing.
 Now you have more choices and presets.